Ex-Machinery explains “which ATEX equipment may be used in which ATEX zone?”

 Equipment category 1

 Equipment in this category is intended for use in Zone 0 areas (gases) or Zone 20 (dusts), and must ensure a very high level of protection (i.e. the inside of tank truck or the interior of a dust filter).
 The design of the equipment must ensure protection, even in the event of rare incidents relating to the equipment.
 And safety must be guaranteed in the case of two faults occurring independently of each other.
+Most equipment is not zone 0 approved, because these areas are small and engineering and certification are expensive.
+An example of equipment that comes with category 1 certification is this explosion proof work light.

 Equipment category 2